- Hair of Gold, Heart of Gold: Nazz.

 - Kick Me Prank: Eddy to Edd in "A Case of Ed", Kevin to Rolf in "Out with the Old, In with the Ed".

-- Kick the Dog: Eddy, Ed, Marie and Lee forcefully separating Edd and May, respectively, in the Valentine's special.
-While it's technically the right thing to do, it's hard to see such a happy pair split apart like that (neither of which done anything to each other).
+- Eddy, Ed, Marie and Lee forcefully separating Edd and May, respectively, in the Valentine's special.
+While it's technically the right thing to do, it's hard to see such a happy pair split apart like that (neither of which did anything to each other).

 - Edd himself has a minor one in "Mission Ed Possible" when he willingly gave Eddy and Ed's report cards to their parents, not caring whether or not they would be subjected to physical or mental abuse afterwards.
 This is the guy who'd wipe Ed's drooling mouth and nurse Eddy whenever he gets hurt.
 He gets repercussion at the end by Kevin, as usual.